emberjs/guides/source/localizable/tutorial/ember-cli.md

 **node_modules / package.json**: This directory and file are from npm. npm is the package manager for Node.js.
 Ember is built with Node and uses a variety of Node.js modules for operation.
 The `package.json` file maintains the list of current npm dependencies for the app.
-Any Ember-CLI add-ons you install will also show up here.
+Any Ember CLI add-ons you install will also show up here.
 Packages listed in `package.json` are installed in the node_modules directory.